Certora/Documentation/docs/ref-manual/cli/options.md

 (--rule_sanity)=
 ### `--rule_sanity`

 **What does it do?**
+This mode will do some sanity checks for each rule, based on the attached value, which is allowed to be one of the following: none, basic, advanced.
+There are 3 kinds of sanity checks:
-This mode will check for each rule that even when ignoring all the user-provided assertions, the end of the rule is reachable.
+1. Reachability- checks that even when ignoring all the user-provided assertions, the end of the rule is reachable.
 Namely, that the combination of requirements does not create an “empty” rule that is always true.

 An example of an “empty” rule:
 `rule empty_rule() {`